Toforest Johnson: Appeal process

 On June 29, 2001, the Alabama Court of Criminal Appeals affirmed Toforest Johnson's murder conviction and death sentence on direct appeal.

 Johnson's first state post-conviction petition was litigated over the course of many years, with the state appellate court sending the case back to the trial court for hearings on three different occasions.
 Specifically, on September 28, 2007, the Alabama Court of Criminal Appeals reversed the lower court's summary dismissal of Johnson's post-conviction petition and sent the case back to the lower court for a hearing.
 On June 14, 2013, the Alabama Court of Criminal Appeals again reversed the lower court and sent the case back to the trial court for further hearings.
 On August 14, 2015, the trial court's denial of Johnson's post-conviction petition was affirmed by the Alabama Court of Criminal Appeals.

 On June 26, 2017, the U.S. Supreme Court, in a 5-4 ruling, found in favor of Johnson, and sent the case back to the state courts for re-hearing after the state courts had refused to consider Johnson's claim that prosecutors had failed to disclose that the State's primary witness at trial, Violet Ellison, had been secretly paid $5000 for her testimony.
 On May 6, 2022, after judge Teresa Pulliam denied his prosecutorial misconduct claim, the Alabama Court of Criminal Appeals affirmed the ruling on appeal.
 On December 16, 2022, the Alabama Supreme Court denied Johnson's petition for review and declined to hear the case.

 Johnson petitioned for review to the U.S. Supreme Court in April 2023.
 On October 2, 2023, the U.S. Supreme Court declined to hear Johnson's petition.

 On November 14, 2024, Johnson filed a new petition to the Jefferson County Circuit Court for a fresh review of his case.
-The petition is currently pending.
+The petition is currently pending in front of Circuit Judge Kandice Pickett.